Disney Cruise Kids Clubs: What to Expect on Your Sailing

 Disney’s Oceaneer Club and Oceaneer Lab (Ages 3 to 10)

-For kids ages 3 to 10, the Oceaneer Club and Lab are often the highlight of the cruise.
-These spaces are included in your cruise fare, require no reservations, and allow flexible drop-off and pickup throughout the day.
+For kids ages 3 to 10, the Oceaneer Club and Oceaneer Lab are usually the part of the cruise they talk about nonstop afterward.
+These spaces are included in your cruise fare, don’t require reservations, and make it really easy for kids to come and go throughout the day depending on your plans.

-On Wish Class ships, the Oceaneer Lab is replaced with the Walt Disney Imagineering Lab, where kids can design roller coasters, explore theme park concepts, and experiment with creative challenges inspired by real Disney Imagineers.
+On the newer Wish Class ships, the Oceaneer Lab is replaced with the Walt Disney Imagineering Lab, and it’s really cool.
+Kids can design roller coasters, learn about theme park design, and do interactive activities inspired by real Disney Imagineers.

 Kids Clubs on Disney’s Private Islands

-If your itinerary includes Disney’s private island destinations, kids clubs are available there as well.
+If your itinerary includes Disney’s private island destinations, kids clubs are available there too!

 Scuttle’s Cove at Castaway Cay